abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Which of course means that *products* correspond to *meets* (duality).

-### Orders as thin categories
+### Formal definition

-In category-theoretic terms, orders (categories that have at most one morphism with a given type signature) are known as "thin" categories, and are often used for exploring categorical concepts in a context that is easier to understand than in normal (non-thin) categories.
+In category-theoretic terms, orders (categories that have at most one morphism with a given type signature) are known as "thin" categories.

+> A preorder, any preorder, can be seen as a category with at most one morphism between two given objects --- if one object is bigger then there is a morphism between them.
+The converse is also true: any category with at most one morphism between two given objects can be seen as a preorder (called also a *thin* category).
+{: .theorem}

+Thin categories are often used for exploring categorical concepts in a context that is easier to understand than in normal (non-thin) categories.
 For example, as we saw, understanding the *order-theoretic* concepts of meets and joins would help you better understand the *more general categorical* concepts of products and coproducts.

 Thin categories are also helpful in contexts when we want to keep it simple and we aren't particularly interested in the differences between the morphisms that go from one object to another.
 We will see an example of that in the next chapter.